About Me

 Research Interests

-- Neutrinos: origin of the neutrino mass, neutrinoless double beta decay
+- Neutrinos: origin of the neutrino mass, sterile neutrinos

 - New interactions: micron-scale force search using levitated microspheres